aegir-project/documentation/docs/install/upgrade.md

 Just as you would use the Migrate task in Aegir to upgrade one of your sites to a new copy of Drupal core, you can follow the UPGRADE.txt to upgrade your actual Aegir frontend system to a new copy of Drupal core too.
 The upgrade process (including the script) will always fetch the latest available copy of Drupal core to place the frontend on.

 Currently you cannot upgrade the Aegir site itself from the frontend with a Migrate task as you do for your managed sites.
-This may change in the future, but has not been developed yet.
+This may change in the future as we have an open issue over at [Allow upgrade of hostmaster sites from the frontend](https://www.drupal.org/node/711746).

 Manual Upgrade